rfmineguy/generics-generator/README.md

 Each of the options here correspond to the `args` that we specified in the `.tpl` file earlier

 # Samples
-For tempalte samples see `generator-files`
+For template samples see `generator-files`